Close

 While your insurance company diligently investigates all instances of fraud and tries to minimize the effect it has on your premium, it does still have a direct impact.

-There could be crime trends in your area
+There could be crime trends in your area.

 Depending on where you live, your vehicle may be more likely to be broken into, stolen, damaged due to extreme weather, exposed to traffic, or involved in an accident.
 So, if your insurance company determines via their advanced data analytics systems that the area you live in has become more at-risk, your price could go up for that reason.
 This increase makes it possible for your insurance company to make all necessary payouts when claims are made in these areas, so everyone can be secure.

-How claim payouts impact insurance prices
+How claim payouts impact insurance prices.

 Insurance, like many other products and services, goes through “market cycles” wherein prices rise and fall in response to changes in the larger market.
 Claim payouts directly impact these cycles, playing a role in how “soft markets” and “hard markets” evolve.

-How insurance cycles work – soft markets & hard markets
+How insurance cycles work – soft markets & hard markets.

 • A “soft market” occurs when insurance companies are making a good profit.
 Since companies are making money, they want to sell more policies.
 This leads to more competition, lower insurance premiums (lower prices), less strict underwriting rules, broader coverage, and more flexible / favourable payment options.